 At Community United Church of Christ, being an Open and Affirming congregation isn’t a program or list of tasks.
 It is who we are.

-As far back as current members can remember, lesbian, gay and straight people have been members of the congregation, serving in leadership rolls, teaching Sunday school, doing whatever it was that God’s gifts to them and their interests inclined them to do.
+As far back as current members can remember, lesbian, gay and straight people have been members of the congregation, serving in leadership roles, teaching Sunday school, doing whatever it was that God’s gifts to them and their interests inclined them to do.
 Some were “out” and some weren’t.
-There wasn’t a big “should we/shouldn’t we” discussion when in 1989 we passed an Open and Affirming resolution prompted by an effort of the United Church of Christ to “go public” about our welcome to lesbian and gay people.
-The vote was easy because we were ratifying what we already practiced.
+There wasn’t a big “should we/shouldn’t we” discussion when in 1989 we passed an Open and Affirming resolution , nor in 2011 when we updated the resolution to reflect our growing understanding of the many gender identities and sexual orientations of God’s beloved children.
+The votes were easy because we were ratifying what we already practiced.

 “We, as members of Community United Church of Christ, affirm our belief that all people are created in God’s image and are thus blessed and loved equally by God.
 We declare ourselves to be an Open and Affirming community, actively expressing Jesus’ inclusive embrace of all people.”